Updated on 12/30/2022 with USB-C conflict information and additional multipoint pairing information.

 3. Turn on discoverable mode

 If your device is new, it will often be in pairing mode when you first turn it on.
 A good indicator that a device is in pair mode is if it blinks.
-If the device has been paired with another device, you'll need to turn on pairing mode.

 4. Make sure the two devices are in close enough proximity to one another

-While you wouldn’t think someone might try to pair an iPad with a keyboard if the two weren’t sitting right next to each other, it’s probably worth noting that you should make sure any devices you're trying to pair are within five feet of one other.
+While you wouldn’t think someone might try to pair an iPad with a keyboard if the two weren’t sitting right next to each other, it’s probably worth noting that you should make sure any devices you're trying to pair are within five feet of one another.

-5. Power the devices off and back on
+5. Power Bluetooth off and back on

 6. Remove old Bluetooth connections